gklijs/vados_bass/root/log/2022/2/february.md

-Training logs from february 2022
+Training logs from February 2022